Why Ecommerce Personalization is Important to Your Business

 According to research from Forrester, 77% of consumers have either recommended, paid more for, or chosen a brand that offers a personalized service or experience.
 Similarly, Salesforce’s research shows that personalized offerings are attractive to 74% of Gen Zers, 67% of Millennials, 61% of Gen Xers, and 57% of Baby Boomers.
 This indicates that personalization is increasingly becoming an expectation of customers across different age groups.

 To personalize the customer experience, businesses can use various data points such as past purchases, browsing behavior, location, language, and demographic information.
 Accenture’s research reveals that 83% of consumers are willing to share their data to create a more personalized experience.
-Therefore, businesses must collect and use customer data responsibly to provide tailored experiences that meet customers’ needs and expectations.
-By doing so, businesses can improve customer satisfaction, build brand loyalty, and drive revenue growth.
+Therefore, businesses must collect and use customer data responsibly to provide tailored experiences that align with the customer journey.
+By optimizing customer experiences through digital experience platforms and journey mapping, businesses can improve customer satisfaction, build brand loyalty, and increase conversion rates.
+This ongoing process not only drives revenue growth but also enhances the overall brand experience.

 Different types of ecommerce personalization

-There are many different types of ecommerce personalization, which means that finding the right one for your customer might take some trial and error.
-However, getting it right can mean more sales and a better customer experience.
+There are many different types of ecommerce personalization, which means finding the right one for your customer might take some trial and error.
+However, getting it right can mean more sales and a better customer experience optimized for your audience.
+By leveraging customer data and journey mapping, you can run experiments to understand customers better and refine your approach.
+As you continuously optimize the customer experience through various personalization techniques, you’ll see increased conversion rates, brand loyalty, and customer lifetime value.
 Here are some of the most common types of ecommerce personalization your brand can try out:

 Navigational personalization